 - i) Using the most loaded line dynamic stiffness for all mooring lines is acceptable - ii) Dynamic stiffness values are only slightly different for various storm environments because mean load and tension amplitude offset each other.
-A practical and conservative approach is to calculate the dynamic stiffness for 3 environments representative of the high, median, and low seastates for the project.
-The highest dynamic stiffness is used for all seastates.
-This can significantly simplify the mooring analysis, avoiding using too many stiffness values in the analysis. - iii) The dynamic stiffness values for FPSO are generally lower because of larger tension amplitude due to LF motions. - iv) For a Spar under the Loop current environment, the mean tension due to current drag is dominating.
+A practical and conservative approach is to calculate the dynamic stiffness for 3 environments representative of the high, median, and low seastates for

+- iii) The dynamic stiffness values for FPSO are generally lower because of larger tension amplitude due to LF motions. - iv) For a Spar under the Loop current environment, the mean tension due to current drag is dominating.
 Tension amplitude due to VIM is relatively small.
 Dynamic stiffness can be high because of high mean tension and low tension amplitude. - v) Offset of spar under Loop current can be critical and therefore quasi-static stiffness should be carefully chosen to give conservative offset for the riser design.